- Monday 10 July 2023

 Deadline for project proposal applications

 The University of Melbourne (Melbourne) and the University of Manchester (Manchester) support research collaboration and the development of globally-engaged researchers through the Melbourne and Manchester Graduate Research Group.
-Established in 2019, annual calls for joint PhD project proposals have so far provided funding for 32 supervisory teams and 44 candidates across the humanities and sciences.
-Jointly awarded/dual PhD programs provide candidates with access to complementary facilities, expertise and field environments, a global perspective, and an international fluency that will enable future developments in their field and provide a pool of talented employees for global academia and industry.
+Established in 2019, annual calls for joint PhD project proposals have provided funding for many supervisory teams to recruit talented candidates across the humanities and sciences.
+Jointly awarded/dual PhD programs provide candidates with access to complementary facilities, expertise and field environments; a global perspective and an international fluency that will enable future developments in their field and provide a pool of talented employees for global academia and industry.

-Melbourne and Manchester are again calling for project proposals to establish pairs of jointly awarded/dual PhD research projects.
+Melbourne and Manchester are calling for project proposals to establish pairs of jointly awarded/dual PhD research projects.
 Each successful team of collaborating Primary Investigators (PIs) will receive funding for two jointly awarded/dual PhD candidates, one based in Manchester and one based in Melbourne.
 Funding for each candidate will include tuition fees, a full living stipend allowance, research training support, health insurance and travel allowance.

 At the end of the successful completion of the program, each candidate will be eligible to receive a PhD, recognised by two testamurs, one from Melbourne and one from Manchester, stating the joint nature of the award and name of the partner institution.

 This call for project proposals is open to a supervisory team of at least two Principal Investigators (PIs), one from Manchester and one from Melbourne.
 The PIs must have capacity to supervise two PhD candidates.
-Each PI must meet the supervisor eligibility criteria set by their own institution and each PI is responsible for checking their own eligibility.
+Each PI must meet the supervisor eligibility criteria set by their own institution and each PI is responsible for checking their own eligibility to apply.

 Melbourne academics must be registered to supervise as per the Supervisor Eligibility and Registration Policy.
 Primary supervisors should be employed at UoM beyond the envisaged submission date of their PhD candidates (2028).
 If their employment contract does not extend beyond the submission date, then alternative arrangements must be in place, by either having: